-- Your uniform should be clean
+- Your uniform should be clean.

-- Student ID badge must be clearly visible •
+- Student ID badge must be clearly visible.

 - Black shoes, preferably lace up (No crocs or pumps)

-- Long hair must be tied back and off the face
+- Long hair must be tied back and off the face and shoulders.

-- Nails must be short and free from varnish
+- Nails must be short and free from varnish.

-- No false nails or evelashes
+- · No false nails or eyelashes

-- Keep make up minimal
+- Keep make up minimal.

-- Jewellery ear studs, or plain rings only
+- Jewellery ear studs, or one plain ring only

-- Ear spacers and plugs, necklaces and hoop type earrings must not be worn
+- Ear spacers and plugs, necklaces and hoop type earrings must not be worn.

-- Piercings kept to a minimum and discreet
+- Piercings kept to a minimum and discreet.

-- Tattoos should be covered where possible

 When travelling to and from placement, it is preferable to travel in your own clothing, changing into uniform on arrival.
-If this is not possible, uniform should be completely covered and worn for the minimum amount of time outside your placement.
 It is a good idea to purchase a dark (e.g. blue/black) coloured full-length coat or raincoat which will completely cover your uniform whilst travelling.
 This is particularly useful when undertaking community-based placements.
 It is inadvisable to be seen in public in uniform as members of the public may mistake you for registered staff and seek assistance inappropriate to your status.
 Wearing your uniform in places such as shops, restaurants and bars whilst off-duty, is not only an infection control risk, it may also undermine the idea that you are safeguarding the health and wellbeing of the public.
 Please avoid wearing your uniform in public